yanga9345/cs3342_smurf/README.md

 language.
 The language you implement will support functions, closures, recursion, bound variables, conditional logic, and integer arithmetic.

-The language is called Smurf (because it is small, and if languages can colors, it would be blue).
+The language is called Smurf (because it is small, and if languages had colors, it would be blue).

+# Submission Checklist

+[ ] everything I'll need to build a running version of your submission (source,
+    dependency loading, etc)

+[ ] a build file that will create an executable (if required)

+[ ] a script that will run the tests.

+[ ] packaged into a PR that MUST INCLUDE your SMU ID and name.

+(see [Deliverables](#deliverables) for more details)

 ## Your Task